theuerc/Website/gitpod/docs/references/gitpod-cli.md

 ### extend

-Extends the current workspace's timeout to 180 minutes.
-Note, It will set your workspace's timeout to 180 minutes if it's less or even more than 180 minutes.
+Extends the current workspace timeout from the default, or currently set value to 180 minutes.

 ```sh
 gp timeout extend